A Snowy Tartan Plaid Tablescape

-You may have seen a few pictures of my Snowy Tartan Tablescape in our Holiday Home Tour at the beginning of the month, here are a few quick holiday table setting techniques to make your table festive and fabulous for your gathering.
+You may have seen a few pictures of my A Snowy Tartan Plaid Tablescape in our Holiday Home Tour.
+Here are a few quick holiday table setting techniques to make your table festive and fabulous for your gathering.

 *Please note that this post may contain affiliate links for your convenience.
 These involve no extra cost to you, but may result in me receiving a small commission – for which I am very grateful!
 You can view my full advertising disclosure here.